sakaal/service_infra_ansible/README.md

 1. Perform a minimal operating system installation using whichever approach is most convenient in the hosting provider's environment.
     * [Hetzner installimage CentOS](Hetzner_installimage_CentOS.md)

+1. Remove the old server keys from your known hosts file, if any:

+        ansible-playbook forget_servers.yml -i bootstrap
+    * You may need to contact the hosts manually once, to accept their new host keys.

 1. Set a strong root account password as appropriate.
    It will only be used when preparing the host for automated configuration.
    Keep the credentials according to the administrative access plan, just in case.

 ### Configuring the servers

-1. If you are redeploying previously existed hosts, remove the old server keys from your known hosts file:

-        ansible-playbook forget_servers.yml -i bootstrap
-    * You may need to contact the hosts manually once, to accept their new host keys.

 1. Prepare the hosts for automated configuration: